Professor Powell conducts research on competitive advantage, behavioral strategy, and the philosophical foundations of strategy.

 Professor Powell’s philosophical work challenges conventional views of truth and falsification in theories of competitive advantage.
 Although good theories rely on sound logical deduction and empirical testing, most theories of competitive advantage rely on tautology and ex post justification, and could be made consistent with any actual state of affairs.
 Professor Powell argues that the epistemological value of theories of competitive advantage derives not from empirical tests, which are inconclusive, but from their capacity to inform the problems and preoccupations of those who operate in the domain of strategy, including academics, consultants, and strategy executives.

 Denrell, J. and Powell, T.C.
-(2016) Dynamic Capabilities as a Theory of Competitive Advantage: Contributions and Scope Conditions, Oxford University Handbook of Dynamic Capabilities (D. Teece, ed.), forthcoming 2016.
+(2016) Dynamic Capabilities as a Theory of Competitive Advantage: Contributions and Scope Conditions, Oxford University Handbook of Dynamic Capabilities (D. Teece, ed.).

 Powell, T.C.
 (2014) Strategic Management and the Person, Strategic Organization 12: 200-207.

 Powell, T.C.
 (2014) William James, in: Helin, Jenny, Hernes, Tor, Hjorth, Daniel and Holt, Robin (eds.)
 The Oxford Handbook of Process Philosophy and Organization Studies.
 Oxford University Press.

 Powell, T.C.
 Neurostrategy, Palgrave Encyclopedia of Strategic Management, 2013.

 Powell, T.C. and Puccinelli, N.M.
 The Brain as Substitute for Strategic Organization, Strategic Organization, 2012.

 Powell, T.C., Neurostrategy, Strategic Management Journal, 32, 1484-1499, 2011.